metriql/metriql.com/docs/metriql-cli/cli-overview.md

 Usage: commands [OPTIONS] COMMAND [ARGS]...

 Options:
-  -d, --debug           Enable debugging --manifest-json TEXT  The URI of the manifest.json, `file`, `http`, and `https` is supported -h, --help            Show this message and exit
+  -d, --debug           Enable debugging Default is `false`.
+  --manifest-json TEXT  The URI of the manifest.json, `file`, `http`, and `https` is supported.
+                        Default is `file:/target/manifest.json`
+  -h, --help            Show this message and exit

 Commands: